telegram-sms/telegram-sms/README.md

 Warning!
 Setting this program as the default SMS app will not receive mms

-You can send a text message in the following format on a trusted phone, and the bot will automatically forward your text message.
+You can specify a trusted phone number for automatic forwarding.Once the bot received a message from that number, in the following format:

 ```
 <Phone Number>